schibsted/spid-tech-docs/resources/articles/getting-started.md

 ## Interacting with the API

-Now that you have installed an SDK, you will use it to make first contact with the SPiD API.
+Now that you have installed a SDK/Client, you will use it to make first contact with the SPiD API.
 Don't worry, it will be quick and painless.
 When you've got everything set up, you might want to continue with configuring single sign-on.